Hide-Out (1930 film)

-Hide-Out is a 1930 American pre-Code drama film directed by Reginald Barker and written by Lambert Hillyer, Arthur Ripley and Matt Taylor.
-The film stars James Murray, Kathryn Crawford, Carl Stockdale, Lee Moran, Guy Edward Hearn and Robert Elliott.
+Hide-Out is a 1930 American pre-Code drama film directed by Reginald Barker and written by Lambert Hillyer, Arthur Ripley, and Matt Taylor.
+The film stars James Murray, Kathryn Crawford, Carl Stockdale, Lee Moran, Guy Edward Hearn, and Robert Elliott.
 The film was released by Universal Pictures in April 1930.

 Plot

 A bootlegger in trouble with the law hides out on a college campus.
-He disguises himself as a student, but soon becomes the school's star athlete and most popular man on campus.
+He disguises himself as a student, but soon becomes the school's star crew athlete and most popular man on campus.
 The film contains some action scenes, "including an eight-oared shell race".
 Other settings include a banquet, a train, and a speakeasy.